Temple Grandin: Diagnosis

 Grandin was not formally diagnosed with autism until her adulthood.
-When she was two, the only formal diagnosis given to her was "brain damage", a finding finally dismissed through cerebral imaging at the University of Utah by the time she turned 63 in 2010.
+When she was two, the only formal diagnosis given to her was "brain damage," a finding finally dismissed through cerebral imaging at the University of Utah by the time she turned 63 in 2010.
 While Grandin was still in her mid-teens, her mother chanced upon a diagnostic checklist for autism.
 After reviewing the checklist, Grandin's mother hypothesised that Grandin's symptoms were best explained by the disorder.
 Grandin was later determined to be an autistic savant.

 Early childhood

+When Grandin was a toddler, the medical advice at the time for a diagnosis like hers was to recommend institutionalization, a measure that caused a bitter rift of opinion between Grandin's parents.
+Her father was keen to follow this advice, while her mother was strongly opposed to the idea.

-Grandin's mother took her to the world's leading special needs researchers at the Boston Children's Hospital, with the hope of unearthing an alternative to institutionalization.
-Grandin's mother eventually located a neurologist who suggested a trial of speech therapy.
+Grandin's mother took her to the world's leading special needs researchers at the Boston Children's Hospital, with the hope of finding an alternative to institutionalization.
+Grandin's mother eventually found a neurologist who suggested a trial of speech therapy.
 A speech therapist was hired and Grandin received personalized training from the age of two and a half.
-A nanny was hired when Grandin was aged three to play educational games for hours with her.
+Her mother later hired a nanny when she was aged three-and-a-half to play turn taking games with Temple and her sister.
 Grandin started kindergarten in Dedham Country Day School.
-Her teachers and class tried to create an environment to accommodate Grandin's needs and sensitivities.
+Her teachers and classmates tried to create an environment to accommodate Grandin's needs and sensitivities.

-Grandin considers herself fortunate to have had supportive mentors from elementary school onward.
-Even so, Grandin states that junior high and high school were the most unpleasant times of her life.
+While Grandin has said she considers herself fortunate to have had supportive mentors from elementary school onward, she has also stated that junior high and high school were the most unpleasant times of her life.

-The medical advice at the time for a diagnosis of autism was to recommend institutionalization, a measure that caused a bitter rift of opinion between Grandin's parents.
-Her father was keen to follow this advice, while her mother was strongly opposed to the idea as it likely would have caused her to never be able to see her daughter again.